kyzn/blog/content/posts/whats-next.en.md

 We don't know what that agent will be, but Toshiba has developed a glass that works in a way that a supposed agent would.
 (Obligatory "Google Glass" mention goes here.)
 But as I mentioned above, it seems like it wouldn't be good to wait for that "uh-huh moment".
 It looks like the process of transition has already started.
 Let's just hope that their bubbles do not come soon.

-Before leaving, I strongly recommend for you to have a look at the [Physical Web](https://github.com/google/physical-web/blob/master/documentation/introduction.md) project.
+Before leaving, I strongly recommend that you have a look at the [Physical Web](https://github.com/google/physical-web/blob/master/documentation/introduction.md) project.